 We will not accept any form of forced labour.

-We will not accept any form of modern slavery or trafficking.
+We will not accept any form of modern slavery or human trafficking.

-We will respect basic employee rights such as group rights of employees, the right to collective bargaining etc. based on the relevant laws and regulations of each country, as well as respecting the diversity of each individual employee and providing fair access to opportunities for development and training based on capability.
+We will respect basic employee rights such as the rights to organise and bargain collectively etc. based on the relevant laws and regulations of each country, as well as respecting the diversity of each individual employee and providing fair access to opportunities for development and training based on capability.

 We will ensure that wages and working hours are managed appropriately in accordance with the laws and regulations of each country.

-We will not permit behaviour which harms others such as sexual harassment or bullying.
-Furthermore, we will strive to create a healthy, safe and hygienic working environment with open and natural communication, where each employee can work with energy and enthusiasm.
+We will not permit harmful behaviour such as harassment.
+Furthermore, we will strive to create a healthy, hygienic and safe working environment with open and natural communication, where every employee can work with energy and enthusiasm.